gvwilson/sensibleadventures/booksters-apprentice.md

 "She will not need to accompany us," Razi said firmly.

 "Really?
 But they're always so *helpful*, your apprentices."
-The magician's smile broadened.
+The magician's smile broadened as the pattern on his jacket formed diamonds that looked more than a little bit like teeth.
 "And just think of how educational it will be for her.
 Your apprentices always learn so *much* when they travel with us."

 Erileine could almost hear the space between the two men's locked eyes crackle.
 She bit her lip and tried not to look like a hungry kitten